 These three cubs were named by supporters through a special auction held during our annual Jungle Boogie gala – female Langley and males Noah and Carlo.

-We were able to successfully merge Langley, Noah and Carlo with two other orphaned cougar cubs, Andre (from British Columbia) and Donoma (from Montana).
-They live in one of our largest habitats where they have tons of room to roam.
+We were able to successfully merge Langley, Noah and Carlo with two other orphaned cougar cubs we’d rescued, Andre (from British Columbia) and Donoma (from Montana).
+We called them “The 5 Wild” and they lived in one of our largest habitats with tons of room to roam.